ibm-cloud-docs/watsonxdata/known_issues.md

 {: #known_issues}

 The following limitations and known issues apply to {{site.data.keyword.lakehouse_full}}.

+## Test connection for arrow connectors fails in FIPS-enabled clusters
+{: #known_issue33906}

+Test connection for arrow connectors may fail when deployed in FIPS-enabled clusters due to cryptographic restrictions.
+This affects connectors such as Greenplum, MariaDB, and Salesforce, which rely on underlying libraries incompatible with FIPS mode during connection validation.

+## Apache Kafka test connection fails in FIPS-enabled clusters without SCRAM-SHA-512
+{: #known_issue33906_1}

+For Apache Kafka, test connection may fail unless the SASL_MECHANISM is explicitly set to "SCRAM-SHA-512".
+This mechanism is compatible with FIPS requirements and should be used to ensure successful connection testing in FIPS-enabled environments.

 ## Unsupported special characters in schema and table creation through Ingestion UI
 {: #known_issue21631}